matrixorigin/matrixone/README.md

 -   **Vectorized Execution**: MatrixOne leverages SIMD instructions to construct vectorized execution pipelines.
 -   **Cache**: Multi-version cache of data, indexes, and metadata for queries.
 ### Cluster Management Layer
-MatrixCube is a fundamental library for building distributed systems, which offers guarantees about reliability, consistency, and scalability.
-It is designed to facilitate distributed, stateful application building to allow developers only need to focus on the business logic on a single node.
-MatrixCube is currently built upon multi-raft to provide replicated state machine and will migrate to Paxos families to increase friendliness to scenarios spanning multiple data centers.
+MatrixCube is a fundamental library for building distributed systems, which offers guarantees for reliability, consistency, and scalability.
+It is designed to facilitate distributed, stateful application building.
+Using MatrixCube, developers only need to worry about their business logic as it is on a single node.
+MatrixCube is currently built upon multi-raft to provide replicated state machine and will migrate to Paxos families to improve friendliness for deployments spanning multiple data centers.
 -   **Prophet**: Used by MatrixCube to manage and schedule the MatrixOne cluster.
--   **Transaction Manager**: MatrixOne supports distributed transaction of snapshot isolation level.
+-   **Transaction Manager**: MatrixOne supports distributed transaction at snapshot isolation level.
--   **Replicated State Machine**: MatrixOne uses RAFT-based consensus algorithms and hyper logic clocks to implement strong consistency of the clusters.
+-   **Replicated State Machine**: MatrixOne uses RAFT-based consensus algorithms and hyper logic clocks to achieve strong consistency of the clusters.
 Introduction of more advanced state-machine replication protocols is yet to come.
 ### Replicated Storage Layer
--   **Row Storage**: Stores serving workload, metadata, and catalog.
+-   **Row Storage**: Stores serving transactional workload.
--   **Column Storage**: Stores analytical workload and materialized views.
+-   **Column Storage**: Stores serving analytical workload and materialized views.
 ### Storage Provision Layer
 MatrixOne stores data in shared storage of S3 / HDFS, or the local disk, on-premise server, hybrid and any cloud, or even smart devices.
 ## Quick Start